terryc321/advent-of-code-2018/day17/lisp/Readme.md

 y=13, x=498..504
 ```

-thought just 3 values to pick using regular expression
+one first glance was going to pull 3 numbers from a line and be done.

-actually two regular expressions
+on closer inspection actually need two regular expressions

 tag the list as either 'x-y-y  or 'y-x-x so i know its a range of x or
-a range of ys
+a range of y
 ```
 x = 501 , y = A ..
 B